“New giant squid predator found”

 Tuvalu, home to 11,500 people living on nine scattered atolls all less than 4.5 metres (15 feet) above sea level, will be hit Thursday and Friday by ‘king tides’ associated with the new moon, Hilia Vavae of the Tuvalu Meteorological Office told AFP.

-'We are not quite sure what will happen but we expect most of the areas will be flooded by the sea for an hour or so,' she said."
-[Full Story]
+‘We are not quite sure what will happen but we expect most of the areas will be flooded by the sea for an hour or so,’ she said.”

 February 23, 2004, Isle of Man Today, Isle of Man: “A DOUGLAS scientist who’s helped reveal the prehistoric lost world beneath the North Sea could use the same techniques to discover how the Isle of Man first became inhabited.